Key Takeaways:

 They help us to protect our trades against the decline in the price of the above assets below a specific price.

-Put buying is one of the simplest ways for trading put options.
+Put buying is one of the simplest ways to trade put options.

 When the options trader has a bearish view of a particular stock, then he can purchase put options to profit from a decline in the asset price.

-The price of the asset must move below the strike price of the put options before the expiration date for this strategy in order to earn profits.
+To earn profits, the price of the asset must move below the strike price of the put options before the expiration date for this strategy.

 Example:

-Suppose the stock is trading at Rs.4900 and put option contract with a strike price of Rs.70 expiring in a month’s time.
+Suppose the stock is trading at Rs.4900, and the put option contract with a strike price of Rs.70 expires in a month’s time.

-You are expecting that the price of the stock will drop sharply in the coming weeks after their earnings report.
+You expect the stock’s price to drop sharply in the coming weeks after their earnings report.

 The payoff diagram of the examples will look as below:

-But if our trade does not go according to our expectations, then our loss will be only limited to the premium price that we had paid.
+But if our trade does not go according to our expectations, our loss will be limited to the premium price that we paid.

 Put sellers sell options with the expectation to lose value for benefiting from the premiums received for the option.